xyb/baidupcsleecher/README.md

 By default, automatic downloading of full files is disabled by `FULL_DOWNLOAD_IMMEDIATELY=0` to avoid accidentally filling up the disk.

-So, you need to allow the leecher to start downloading full files manully by:
+So, you need to allow the leecher to start downloading full files manually by:
 ```sh
 $ curl -X POST -d "full_download_now=true" localhost:8000/task/${task_id}/full_download_now/
 ```